Along with courses specifically for a concentration, all English majors take the same core courses:

 - E 341: Principles of Literary Criticism

-In addition to offering courses that fulfill the All-University Core Curriculum (AUCC) requirements, the English Department also offers undergraduate and graduate degrees focused on writing.
+In addition to offering lower and upper division courses that fulfill the All-University Core Curriculum (AUCC) requirements, the English Department also offers an undergraduate concentration in Writing, Rhetoric, and Literacy and an MA focused on Writing, Rhetoric, and Social Change.

-Looking for more information about the Composition Placement Program?
-On the composition website you can find out about Composition Program news and events, faculty, courses, and degrees, as well as access contact information and related resources.
+On the composition website you can find out about the University Composition Program including faculty, courses, and composition placement as well as access contact information and related resources.

 gtPathways offers resources that address how and why writing can be effective catalysts for learning in any discipline.